 Of course, due to the Law of all that is Murphy, I had over 10 requests for an interview and 2 other job offers come in immediately after I accepted that offer.
 Seriously.
 I literally sat here for months with nothing, and then it all comes in at once.
 Why?
 Hiring processes take months, for absolutely no reason.
 The only reason I got the job offer I wanted as quickly as I did, is because I got a job offer I had to accept.
 The previous job offer was for a great company, and one I was rather excited to work at, but the other offer offered the salary, title and home working environment I was looking for.
 I was well-aware that it was going to happen exactly like that, but the duration of time between the layoff and offer was a little longer than I would have liked.
 The irony is that I have been laid off before the holidays 90% of the time, and nobody is hiring around the end of the year.
 They need to reach Q2 before hiring is a priority.

 So what the hell did I do during that time?

-I helped my friend grow his business (for free…because through all that, he didn’t have any damned income either and I wanted him to be successful), I studied for a real-estate license because I wanted a backup for my backup and I love real estate (I will still take the license exam early summer for fun), I studied Python on Coursera, seriously considered going back to school for a Masters in some Data Science medium, I started and pulled a digital marketing business (because f*ck that…I didn’t want to own a dime-a-dozen digital marketing agency) and I picked up freelance work.
+I consulted some friends in their own business growth, I studied for a real-estate license because I wanted a backup for my backup and I love real estate (I will still take the license exam early summer for fun), I studied Python on Coursera, seriously considered going back to school for a Masters in some Data Science medium, I started and pulled a digital marketing business (because f*ck that…I didn’t want to own a dime-a-dozen digital marketing agency) and I picked up freelance work.
 Oh yeah, I also applied for jobs, which is a full-time job in itself.
 Basically, I focused on making life better and more secure going forward, in any and all ways possible.

 So what now life?
 Shall we continue as planned?
 I think so.